af0liveira/alura-space/README.md

     pip install -r requirements.txt
     ```

-4. Set up the application environment variables.
-You can do this by creating a `.env` file in the root directory of the project with the following content:
+4. Set up the environment variables of the application.
+   This should be done by creating a `.env` file in the root directory of the project with the following content:

     ```sh
     # Django key